Marcoola

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Marcoola's postcode level ATO data for financial year 2023 shows median income at $48,023 and average income at $63,892.
-This is lower than the national averages of $53,146 (median) and $66,593 (average).
-Marcoola's income growth from financial year 2023 to September 2025, based on a 9.91% Wage Price Index increase, would be approximately $52,782 (median) and $70,224 (average).
-Census data ranks household, family, and personal incomes in Marcoola between the 28th and 42nd percentiles.
-Income distribution shows that 31.8% of residents fall into the $1,500 - $2,999 bracket, consistent with broader regional trends at 31.7%.
-Housing affordability pressures are severe in Marcoola, with only 79.6% of income remaining, ranking at the 22nd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Marcoola has lower incomes than the national average.
+The median income is $48,023 and the average income stands at $63,892.
+In comparison, Rest of Qld has a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Marcoola would be approximately $52,782 (median) and $70,224 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Marcoola rank modestly, between the 28th and 42nd percentiles.
+Income distribution shows that the majority of residents, 31.8% or 1,189 people, fall within the $1,500 - $2,999 bracket, consistent with broader regional trends.
+Housing affordability pressures are severe in Marcoola, with only 79.6% of income remaining after housing costs, ranking at the 22nd percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income